Fire and Rehire Rules (Employers’ Guide)

 It’s also important to involve HR at the earliest opportunity and communicate in a way that makes employees feel looked after and respected.

 Generally speaking, the use of fire and hire only tends to make the news when it has been badly implemented, which usually happens when businesses are experiencing great hardship.
-DavidsonMorris’ HR specialists can help with all aspects of workforce management including dismissals, re-engagements and settlements.
+Our HR specialists can help with all aspects of workforce management including dismissals, re-engagements and settlements.
 Working closely with our specialists in employment law, we deliver expert advice on HR best practice in areas such as contractual and statutory obligations to minimise legal risk while promoting positive employee relations.
 For help and advice with a specific issue, speak to our experts.

-Fire & rehire FAQs
+Section G: Fire & Rehire FAQs

 What is fire and rehire?